 A static menu is a larger menu, typically divided into categories, that doesn’t change very often.
 It’s the most widely used menu today, and it’s what you likely think of when you think of menus.

-That’s because the majority of restaurants and bars out there utilize a static menu.
+That’s because the majority of fine dining restaurants and bars out there utilize a static menu.
 They typically provide the best customer experience because of the amount of options they provide, their consistency, and their easy navigation.
 It's customer satisfaction in restaurant industry 101.

 The fact that a static menu doesn’t change very often means the customer experience is consistent.
 But the fact that static menus are large makes that consistent experience full of possibility.
 A static menu typically presents everything a bar or restaurant offers.
 Depending on whatever restaurant technology is being employed, it can be on digital display boards, or paper menus.
 You can even leverage a restaurant menu bar code.
 It may contain some a la carte ordering options, some meal options, some du jour options, and some cyclical options.

 And, as we mentioned, food and beverage in a static menu are usually categorized into different groups.
 For food this may be appetizers, salads, entrees, etc. For drinks it may be shots, cocktails, beer, and wine.
 This makes static menus particularly easy to navigate.
 It also provides good strategies for boosting restaurant SEO when you can increase your online visibility around consistent menu offerings.